A28 Chart Road improvement scheme

 The project is currently postponed.

-It is predicted to restart in 2022 or 2023 when the developer of Chilmington reaches their planning obligation to provide funding to the project, once 400 homes have been occupied.
+It is predicted to restart in 2024 when the developer of Chilmington reaches their planning obligation to provide funding to the project, once 400 homes have been occupied.

 The government Growth Deal provides money to the South East Local Enterprise Partnership, funding projects which drive Kent’s economic and business growth.